 The Leaf Man by Lois Ehlert

-Don’t miss this must-read fall leaf story about a Leaf Man who is blown by the wind over sights that are also made from leaves — like the turkey and fish in the river.
+Don’t miss this must-read fall book about a Leaf Man who is blown by the wind over different sights that are also made from leaves — like the turkey and fish in the river.
 After you read, make your own Leaf Man story using leaf collage illustrations.

 Goodbye Autumn, Hello Winter by Kenard Pak

 “Hello” begins each page’s text.
 Hello, robins and cardinals who are ready to fly south and deer whose fur is thickening up for winter.
 Say hello to the evergreens whose pine-needle branches “shiver in the wind while you sleep.”
 Slowly the illustrations shift from fall to snowy white winter, and so does the text.
 Now you’ll say hello to frost and icicles.
 And goodbye to autumn.
 The descriptive words create a lovely, cozy ambiance.

 As the girl and her dog walk through the forest and town, she greets the living creatures she sees, trees, foxes, insects, . . . and they share with the girl what they are doing as the season turns cooler.

 Because of an Acorn by Lola M. Schaefer and Adam Schaefer, illustrated by Frann Preston-Gannon

 Simple wisdom shows nature’s interconnectedness.
 Acorns turn into trees.
 Birds carry seeds that turn into flowers.
 Flowers turn into fruit that squirrels eat.
 Gorgeous muted, earthy illustrations.